 Qingdao (青岛; 青島; QīngDǎo; TsīngTǎo):Located in the southern part of China's Shandong Province, Qingdao is comprised of six districts (ShiNan, ShiBei, LiCang, LaoShan, ChengYang, HuangDao) and four county-level cities (Jimo, JiaoZhou, PingDu, LaiXi).
 China's Sailing City (east longitude of 119°30’ - 121°00’ and north latitude 35°35’ - 37°09’) is surrounded by YanTai to the northeast, WeiFang to the west, and Rizhao to the southwest.
-There are altogether three mountains in the city: Mount Lao to the southeast, DazeShan in the north, and JiaoNan on the south.
+There are altogether three mountains in the municipality: Mount Lao to the southeast, DazeShan in the north, and JiaoNan on the south.

 Qingdao has a total coastline (including its islands) of 862.64 km, of which 730.64 km are continental coastline with features similar to that of California’s north coast.
 The coastal region is sometimes referred to as QinDao (琴岛, Stringed Instrument Isle).
 The coastal beach area totals 375.35 square km including 69 islands totaling an area of 231.1 square km.
 Qingdao lies in the North Temperate Monsoon Zone with average temperatures ranging from below 0°C in January to around 28°C in August.